Overview

 - clearsessioncache: set to 'yes' to have the session cookie cache cleared before the new window is opened

-- closebuttoncolor: set to a valid hex color string, for example: #00ff00, and it will change the close button color from default, regardless of being a text or default X. Only has effect if user has location set to 'yes'.
+- closebuttoncolor: set to a valid hex color string, for example: #00ff00, and it will change the close button color from default, regardless of being a text or default X. Only has an effect if the user has location set to 'yes'.

 - mediaPlaybackRequiresUserAction: Set to 'yes' to prevent HTML5 audio or video from autoplaying (defaults to 'no').